-Upgrade to the S Edition model and you'll get a portrait 9.3-inch touchscreen system.
+Upgrade to the Renault Captur S Edition and you'll get a portrait 9.3-inch touchscreen system.
 No matter which screen size is fitted to your Captur of choice, it's well-positioned for glancing at while on the move.
 It does feel a bit dated, though, with frustratingly slow responses and slightly naff looking graphics.
 And you can only operate it via touch - there isn't a rotary controller positioned between the front seats.

-For the ultimate in fancy infotainment, look for an S Edition with its fancy seven-inch digital driver display instead of conventional dials, or a plug-in hybrid E-Tech with a 10-inch display.
+For the ultimate in fancy infotainment, look for a Renault Captur S Edition with its fancy seven-inch digital driver display instead of conventional dials, or a plug-in hybrid E-Tech with a 10-inch display.
 Both come with a wireless phone charger too, while a Bose premium sound system is a desirable optional extra.

 Space and practicality: Renault Captur boot space

-For a relatively small car, the Captur is surprisingly spacious.
+For a relatively small car, the Renault Captur is surprisingly spacious.
 The Renault Captur measures just over 4.2m long and a little under 1.8m wide.
-It's noticeably roomier than the Clio and, indeed, the previous Captur.
+It's noticeably roomier than the Renault Clio and, indeed, the previous Captur.
 That's especially true in the front, where you'll find generous headroom and plenty of shoulder room.
 There's loads of storage, too, including large door bins and somewhere to place your phone in front of the gear lever.
 There's also a useful cubby under the centre armrest.

 The Captur's party piece is its sliding rear bench.
 This means you can prioritise space for rear-seat passengers or the boot.
 With it in its most forward position, it's pretty cramped in the back, although kids ought to be happy enough.
 Slide it back and there's a little more room, but six-foot adults will still have cause for complaint.
 Headroom is fine but taller people will find their knees sticking into the front seats.

 Although three adults will be rubbing shoulders in the back, a fairly flat floor means the middle passenger won't be straddling a transmission tunnel and the middle seat is more comfortable than most.